 salt and pepper

 In a large heavy bottomed pan, heat your olive oil.
 Add the onions and saute until tender.
 Add the beef , cooking until browned.
 If beef is very fatty, drain off.
 Stir in the tomato paste and garlic and cook for a minute before adding the water, cinnamon stick, cloves/allspice, parsley, bay, and salt and pepper to taste.
 Bring to a boil and then reduce heat to a simmer.
 Simmer, partially covered, for an hour, stirring occasionally (meatsauce should be very thick, but if necessary add a bit of extra water).

 6 Tbsp. butter

 1 qt.
 2% or whole milk at room temperature

 3/4 cup kefalotyri or other salty, slightly sharp cheese like Pecorino Romano

 1 egg yolk

 Melt butter in a large saucepan.
-Stir in the flour and make a roux, cooking for a few minutes until golden brown.
-Slowly add the milk, stirring constantly with a whisk to combine well and avoid lumps.
-Bring the mixture up to just barely a boil.
+Stir in the flour and make a roux, cooking for a few minutes until light golden brown.
+Slowly add the milk, whisking constantly.
+Bring the mixture up to just barely a bubble.
 Continue cooking (and stirring) until the mixture thickens and coats the back of a wooden spoon.
 Add the nutmeg and season to taste with salt and pepper.

 Off the heat, whisk in the cheese, eggs, and egg yolk.